-Ш 1.
-File a diploma application online and a graduation clearance form the semester in which you expect to graduate.
+- 1. File a diploma application online and a graduation clearance form the semester in which you expect to graduate.
 If you fail to graduate during that semester, contact the Graduate College.
-If your next position is not in the United States, make arrangements with the Registrar (Student Union 321) for disposition of your diploma and copies of your official transcript.
-2. All graduate students are required to pass a final exam.
+If your next position is not in the United States, make arrangements with the Registrar (Student Union 321) for disposition of your diploma and copies of your official transcript. - 2.
+All graduate students are required to pass a final exam.
 M.S. students who complete a creative component are required to pass an oral exam that is primarily a defense of the creative component.
-Master of Agriculture students must successfully complete a written comprehensive final examination administered by the students' advisory committee.
-3. Provide a digital copy of the final version of your thesis, report, dissertation, or creative component to your major advisor and the program specialist in 417A Ag Hall.
-Also provide a digital copy of all data and computer files to your major advisor.
-4. If you have been receiving a departmental assistantship, complete and sign the payroll separation form and give to program specialist in 417A Ag Hall.
-5. Return office and other university keys to program specialist, 417A Ag Hall.
-6. Return all borrowed books and materials.
-This includes books and other materials borrowed from the department, data services, the OSU library, faculty, and other students.
-7. Remove all personal items, including books, papers, and trash from your area in your office.
-8. Leave a forwarding address and email address with the program specialist in 417A Ag Hall.
-The address may be e-mailed to agecgrad@okstate.edu.
-9. At the end of the semester, schedule an appointment with the department head for the graduate student exit interview .
-10. Sit on a bench near Theta Pond for at least three minutes.
+Master of Agriculture students must successfully complete a written comprehensive final examination administered by the students' advisory committee. - 3.
+Provide a digital copy of the final version of your thesis, report, dissertation, or creative component to your major advisor and the Academic Program Coordinator in 227 Ag Hall.
+Also provide a digital copy of all data and computer files to your major advisor. - 4.
+If you have been receiving a departmental assistantship, complete and sign the payroll separation form and give to Academic Program Coordinator in 227 Ag Hall. - 5.
+Return office and other university keys to Academic Program Coordinator, 227 Ag Hall. - 6.
+Return all borrowed books and materials.
+This includes books and other materials borrowed from the department, data services, the OSU library, faculty, and other students. - 7.
+Remove all personal items, including books, papers, and trash from your area in your office. - 8.
+Leave a forwarding address and email address with the Academic Program Coordinator in 227 Ag Hall.
+The address may be e-mailed to agecgrad@okstate.edu. - 9.
+At the end of the semester, schedule an appointment with the department head for the graduate student exit interview. - 10.
+Sit on a bench near Theta Pond for at least three minutes.